Rational maps without Herman rings: Introduction

 \section{Introduction}

 Let $f$ be a rational map with degree at least two.
-The \emph{Fatou set} $F(f)$ of $f$ is defined as the maximal open subset on the Riemann sphere $\EC$ in which the sequence of iterations $\{f^{\circ n}\}_{n\geq 0}$ is normal in the sense of Montel.
-The \emph{Julia set} $J(f):=\EC\setminus F(f)$ of $f$ is the complement of the Fatou set in $\EC$.
+The \emph{Fatou set} $F(f)$ of $f$ is defined as the maximal open subset on the Riemann sphere $\EC$ in which the sequence of iterates $\{f^{\circ n}\}_{n\geq 0}$ is normal in the sense of Montel.
+The \emph{Julia set} $J(f):=\EC\subt F(f)$ of $f$ is the complement of the Fatou set in $\EC$.
 Each connected component of the Fatou set is called a \emph{Fatou component}.
-A Fatou component $U$ is called \emph{periodic} if there exists an integer $n\geq 1$ such that $f^{\circ n}(U)=U$.
-According to Sullivan \cite{Sul}, there are five types of periodic Fatou components: attracting basin, superattracting basin, parabolic basin, Siegel disk and Herman ring.
-Moreover, all Fatou components are iterated to one of these five types periodic Fatou components eventually.
+A Fatou component $U$ is called \emph{periodic} if there exists a positive integer $n$ such that $f^{\circ n}(U)=U$.
+According to Sullivan \cite{Sul85}, there are five types of periodic Fatou components: attracting basin, superattracting basin, parabolic basin, Siegel disk and Herman ring.
+Moreover, all the Fatou components are iterated to one of these five types periodic Fatou components eventually.
+A periodic Fatou component $U$ is called a \textit{Herman ring} if $U$ is conformally isomorphic to some annulus and if the restriction of $f$, or some iterate of $f$ on $U$, is holomorphically conjugated to an irrational rotation of this annulus.

-Nowadays, it is relatively easy to construct a family of rational maps such that each one of them has an attracting basin, superattracting basin, parabolic basin or Siegel disk with fixed multiplier since these four types of periodic Fatou components has an associate periodic point (attracting, superattracting or neutral).
+According to K{\oe}nigs, B\"{o}ttcher, Leau-Fatou and Siegel (see \cite[\S8-\S11]{Mil06}), it is relatively easy to construct a family of rational maps such that each one of them has an attracting basin, superattracting basin, parabolic basin or Siegel disk with fixed multiplier since these four types of periodic Fatou components have an associate periodic point (attracting, superattracting, rational neutral or irrational neutral).
 However, for the case of Herman ring, because there exists no associate periodic point, it is difficult to judge whether a given rational map (or family) has a Herman ring or not.
+This is not strange: Herman ring is the last type of periodic Fatou component that has been found.
+There are two known methods for constructing Herman rings.
+The original method is based on a careful analysis on the analytic diffeomorphism of the circle, due to Herman \cite{Her79}.
+An alternative method is based on quasiconformal surgery, by pasting together two Siegel disks, due to Shishikura \cite{Shi87}.

-In \cite[\S 2.4]{Lyu}, Lyubich proposed a question: Does there exist a parameter $\omega\in\C\setminus\{0\}$ such that $f_\omega(z)=1+\omega/z^2$ has a Herman ring?
-Later, Shishikura proved that a rational map with degree less than three has no Herman ring \cite[Theorem 3]{Sh1} and hence answered Lyubich's question.
+In \cite[\S 2.4]{Lyu86}, Lyubich asked the following question: Does there exist a parameter $\omega\in\C\subt\{0\}$ such that $f_\omega(z)=1+\omega/z^2$ has a Herman ring?
+In his master's thesis \cite[Theorem 3]{Shi87}, Shishikura proved that any quadratic rational map has no Herman rings and hence answered Lyubich's question.
 The method of Shishikura is analytical and profound.
-A completely topological method of proving
+A completely topological method of proving the non-existence of Herman rings of